-Plan of benefits Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
-It is important to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan description in this report (as well as the plan summary included in our funding valuation report) to confirm that Segal has correctly interpreted the plan provisions.
-Participant data An actuarial valuation for a plan is based on data provided to the actuary by the Retirement Office.
+Plan provisions Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
+Even where they appear precise, outside factors may change how they operate.
+It is important to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan summary included in our report to confirm that Segal has correctly interpreted the plan of benefits.
+Participant information An actuarial valuation for a plan is based on data provided to the actuary by the Retirement Office.
 Segal does not audit such data for completeness or accuracy, other than reviewing it for obvious inconsistencies compared to prior data and other information that appears unreasonable.
 It is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data.
-Assets This valuation is based on the market value of assets as of the measurement date, as provided by the Retirement Office.
-Actuarial assumptions In preparing an actuarial valuation, Segal projects the benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
-This projection requires actuarial assumptions as to the probability of death, disability, termination, and retirement of each participant for each year.
-In addition, the benefits projected to be paid for each of those events in each future year reflect actuarial assumptions as to salary increases.
-The projected benefits are then discounted to a present value, based on the assumed rate of return that is expected to be achieved on the plan's assets.
-There is a reasonable range for each assumption used in the projection and the results may vary materially based on which assumptions are selected.
-It is important for any user of an actuarial valuation to understand this concept.
-Actuarial assumptions are periodically reviewed to ensure that future valuations reflect emerging plan experience.
-While future changes in actuarial assumptions may have a significant impact on the reported results, that does not mean that the previous assumptions were unreasonable.
+Financial information This valuation is based on the market value of assets as of the measurement date, as provided by the Retirement Office.
+Actuarial assumptions In preparing an actuarial valuation, Segal starts by developing a forecast of the benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
+This requires actuarial assumptions as to the probability of death, disability, withdrawal, and retirement of participants in each year, as well as forecasts of the plan's benefits for each of those events.
+In addition, the benefits forecasted for each of those events in each future year reflect actuarial assumptions as to salary increases and cost-of-living adjustments.
+The forecasted benefits are then discounted to a present value, typically based on an estimate of the rate of return that will be achieved on the plan's assets.
+All of these factors are uncertain and unknowable.
+Thus, there will be a range of reasonable assumptions, and the results may vary materially based on which assumptions are selected within that range.
+That is, there is no right answer (except with hindsight).
+It is important for any user of an actuarial valuation to understand and accept this constraint.
+The actuarial model may use approximations and estimates that will have an immaterial impact on our results.
+In addition, the actuarial assumptions may change over time, and while this can have a significant impact on the reported results, it does not mean that the previous assumptions or results were unreasonable or wrong.
 Models Segal valuation results are based on proprietary actuarial modeling software.
 The actuarial valuation models generate a comprehensive set of liability and cost calculations that are presented to meet regulatory, legislative and client requirements.
 Our Actuarial Technology and Systems unit, comprised of both actuaries and programmers, is responsible for the initial development and maintenance of these models.
 The models have a modular structure that allows for a high degree of accuracy, flexibility and user control.
 The client team programs the assumptions and the plan provisions, validates the models, and reviews test lives and results, under the supervision of the responsible actuary.